 Let’s get back to the veteran who’s just finished 10 years of service and is wondering if it’s worth staying in the military for another decade.
 After analyzing the pension’s present value, which sounds more compelling now: $100/day, or lifetime income of over $1 million?

 Your military retirement is worth millions

-Thousands of dollars coming in on a regular basis quickly add up over the years.
-Add in increases for inflation, essentially free health care, and other benefits and you can see how the value of a military retirement can quickly be worth millions of dollars over a lifetime.
+Thousands of dollars coming in regularly quickly add up over the years.
+Add in increases for inflation, essentially free health care, and other benefits, and you can see how a military retirement can quickly be worth millions of dollars over a lifetime.

 I didn’t stay in long enough to qualify for military retirement benefits – I separated from the USAF with an Honorable discharge after 6.5 years of service.
 Part of me looks at the military retirement system with a bit of longing.
-It is a great system for those who qualify and I would love to be able to receive military retirement benefits for the rest of my life.
-However, separating from the military was the best move for me at the time and I have no regrets regarding my separation or my military service.
-I am proud to have served and the military is a large part of who I am today.
+It is an excellent system for those who qualify, and I would love to be able to receive military retirement benefits for the rest of my life.
+However, separating from the military was the best move for me at the time, and I have no regrets regarding my separation or my military service.
+I am proud to have served, and the military is a large part of who I am today.